vamsi3/IITB-Computer-Graphics/README.md

 ### Control of Units
+"1" Toggle wall light
+"2" Toggle lamp light
+"3" Start animation
+"V" Start Bezier curve camera animation
+"B" Capture keyframe
+"X" Delete keyframes.txt

+"W", "A", "S", "D" camera rotation
+"I", "J", "K", "L" camera translation

+### Bezier Curve Camera Animation

+In the beginning one can chooose the points by left clicks and translating with "I","J","K","L".
+After clicking the points press "V" to begin the animation of camera.
+This is followed by the keyframe animation automatically.

+### Keyframe Animation

+Press "3" for animating with already stored keyframes.
+Or after pressing "V" as stated in Bezier curve animation.

+### Model Controls

-- The default model selected initially is the humanoid clown.
+- The default model selected initially is the room.

 “M”	choose the model by typing the input in terminal.
-​	Model 1 is the humanoid clown, Model 2 is the box, Model 3 is R2D2
+​	Model 1 is the humanoid clown, Model 2 is the box, Model 3 is R2D2, Model4 is the Room

 “C”	choose the limb to rotate by typing in the terminal